ekoontz/menard/doc/number-expressions.md

 Edit rules and lexemes until you can parse the expression, and the semantics of this expression are as expected.

+# do(until(remove-bad-parses))

+Edit rules and lexemes if necessary to remove bad parses of the expression (expressions with the undesired semantics).

 # do(until(generate-only-good-sentences))

 Starting with the semantics `semantics-of-parse` of the parse from the last section,